praekeltfoundation/vumi-jssandbox-toolkit/docs/tutorial/deploying_to_VumiGo_and_standalone.rst

 **2. Sign in VumiGo**

-To sign in to VumiGo account, do the folliwing:
+To sign in to VumiGo account, do the following:

 - Go to https://go.vumi.org/accounts/login/?next=/conversations/
 - Enter your email address and password